 We Help Families Understand Their Rights

 Our attorneys at NachtLaw, P.C., have been at the forefront of the development of the law in this area.
 If you have been fired, demoted or had your work hours or pay cut, and you believe you may have a family responsibilities discrimination claim, our attorneys can help.
-Contact us today to schedule a confidential consultation in one of our Michigan offices located in Ann Arbor, Birmingham and Traverse City.
+Contact us today by calling 866-965-2488 to schedule a confidential consultation in one of our Michigan or Ohio offices located in Ann Arbor, Birmingham.
+Traverse City and Toledo.